daifuku1013/MyCMD/README.md

 # MyCMD
-A classical Molecular Dynamics simulation program based on verlet list method, LJ potentials and verlocity verlet algorithm.
+A classical Molecular Dynamics simulation program.
+It is based on:
+* verlet list method
+* LJ potentials
+* velocity verlet algorithm.
+My first try at molecular dynamics (❁´ω`❁)